alan-turing-institute/data-safe-haven/new_dsg_environment/azure-runbooks/dsg_build_instructions.md

   -   Run Certbot, passing in custom folders for config, work and logs directories.
 This will automatically create a new Let\'s Encrypt account for this particular pairing of Certbot installation and custom directory.

-  -   `certbot --config-dir ~/tsh-certbot/config --work-dir ~/tsh-certbot/work --logs-dir ~/tsh-certbot/logs certonly --manual --preferred-challenges "dns" --agree-tos -m <email-for-expiry-notifications> -d <rds-fqdn> --csr <path-to-csr>`, where `<rds-fqdn>` is the fully qualified domain name of the RDS server (e.g. `rds.dsgroup10.co.uk`)
+  -   `certbot --config-dir ~/tsh-certbot/config --work-dir ~/tsh-certbot/work --logs-dir ~/tsh-certbot/logs certonly --manual --preferred-challenges "dns" --agree-tos -m <email-for-expiry-notifications> -d <rds-fqdn> --csr <path-to-csr>`, where `<rds-fqdn>` is the fully qualified domain name of the RDS server (e.g. `rds.dsgroup10.co.uk`).
+If you are using Windows Subsystem for Linux, the Widnows "C:" drive is accessible at `/mnt/c` and your home directory is at `/mnt/c/users/<username>/`).

   -   When presented with the DNS challenge from Certbot, add a record to the DNS Zone for the DSG domain with the following properties.
 The DNS Zone is located in the SHM subscription at `Resource Groups -> RG_DSG_DNS -> dgroup<dsg-id>.co.uk`).